intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

-Data partitioning can be achieved in different ways, e.g. over time, across network paths, based on (en)coding, etc. However, in order to improve user privacy, partitioning needs to be performed carefully to reduce the set of entities that have access to a user’s identity, and therefore the ability to correlate traffic to a user, as well minimize any additional knowledge about the user's actions that is shared with these entities.
+Data partitioning can be achieved in different ways, e.g. over time, across network paths, based on (en)coding, etc. However, in order to improve user privacy, partitioning needs to be performed carefully to reduce the set of entities that have access to a user’s identity and activity, or have the ability to correlate traffic across different contexts, which allows entities to correlate identities and actions.

 At a high level, privacy partitioning can be described as separating *who* someone is from *what* they do.

 Partitioning is not a binary state, but a spectrum.
-It is difficult, and potentially impossible, to completely guarantee that no (meta)data is linkable across various actions.
-But new protocols, that are develop with techniques to partition data and metadata, help to prevent entities from being able to correlate information about a user and thereby reduce their privacy.
+It is difficult, and potentially impossible, to completely guarantee that no data or metadata is linkable across various actions.
+Instead, as protocols develop new techniques to partition data and metadata, it becomes easier to prevent entities from being able to correlate information about a user and thereby reduce their privacy.

 ## Communication Contexts